 - Unstable Chrome extension

 If you put simplicity and reliability right on top of everything else, look no further than “Dashlane”.
 Despite being feature-packed, this password manager is very easy-to-use.
 The clutter-free UI along with the simple record management makes it a favorite for everyone.
-Ensuring your passwords have the much-needed safeguard to keep the unauthorized access at bay, it provides top-of-the-line encryption to your data.
+Apart from a good UI, Dashlane also provides top-of-the-line encryption to your data.

 You can use your stored passwords to securely log in and also autofill online forms.
 With the compatibility of all the major operating systems, it has you ideally covered.
 I think a competent 1Password alternative must come with a solid password generator, and in that regard, I find Dashlane up to the mark.

 Thanks to the real-time alerts, it also keeps you in the loop with every subtle change to your data.
 If you want a 1Password competitor which matches its features head to head, then Dashlane is certainly at the top of that list.